top of page

 Watching Whales with Alaska Saltwater Tours

-According to the official Alaska State Website, whale watching excursions are highly popular.
+According to the official Alaska State Website, whale-watching excursions are highly popular.
 Indeed, whales, dolphins, and porpoises of various kinds can be found living in or passing through the waters of Alaska.
 One of the reasons the Kenai Fjords National Park offers the best whale watching in Alaska is its varied whale population.

 We offer a unique chance to observe whales in their natural environment.
 You can expect to see the following on our tours: